hannah-jj/self_profile_web/_posts/2017-08-12-r3_village_-_react_project.markdown

 ```
     State is managed through Redux.

     Containers read/write data to the database through dispatch actions passed in from the props.

-Each action will fetch information from API server with various methods such as GET, POST & PATCH.
+    Each action fetches information from API server with various methods such as GET, POST & PATCH.

     The response is captured by the reducers and passed back to the components as props.
     ```

 **Celebration**